Tag Archives: Mark Strong

 With a single magic word (Shazam!), a boy is given the ability to become an adult superhero in times of need.

-This may just be the next hit superhero movie from DC Comics (after Wonder Woman (2017).
-I’m in for this reason, the humour and to possibly see a version of my own superhero fantasies played out.
-I’m already liking the on-screen chemistry between Asher Angel and Jack Dylan Grazer.
+Could this be the next hit superhero movie from DC Comics (after Wonder Woman (2017)?
+I’m in for this reason.
+The humour and seeing a version of my own superhero fantasies played out are two more reasons.

 Adam Brody, Djimon Hounsou, Michelle Borth, Marta Milans and Ross Butler also star.